Complete Catalog

 Planned review date: 4/16/2028

-This Escape Room toolkit will help NICU nurses create an exciting, team-building escape room scenario centered around Neonatal Resuscitation Program fundamentals.
+This Escape Room toolkit will help NICU nurses create an exciting, team-building escape room scenario centered around neonatal resuscitation fundamentals.

-This Escape Room toolkit will help NICU nurses create an exciting, team-building escape room scenario centered around Neonatal Resuscitation Program fundamentals.
+This Escape Room toolkit will help NICU nurses create an exciting, team-building escape room scenario centered around neonatal resuscitation fundamentals.
 Based on a concept used onsite at the 2023 NANN Annual Conference, this toolkit follows a Marilyn Monroe theme with moderators guiding the players through questions and obstacles—with time limits—to create a fun environment for knowledge validation and learning.

 Included in this toolkit: